 Terminal Degrees: MFA in Poetry | Bowling Green State University, PhD in English & Comparative Literature | University of Cincinnati

-MFA Teaching Areas 2019-2020: Contemporary Arts, Praxis: Creative Writing, Thesis Chair, Mentoring
+MFA Teaching Areas 2020-2021: Praxis: Creative Writing, Interdisciplinary Collaboration I & II

 Matt McBride holds a BA in English from Capital University, an MFA in poetry from Bowling Green State University, and a PhD in English & Comparative Literature from the University of Cincinnati.
 He is the recipient of a Divine Poetry Fellowship and a George Elliston Poetry Fellowship as well as an Ohio Arts Council Grant.
 His work has previously appeared in Another Chicago Magazine, Court Green, Cream City Review, Columbia Poetry Review, FENCE, Mississippi Review, Ninth Letter, [PANK], Packingtown Review, and Tupelo Quarterly amongst others.
 His first book, City of Incandescent Light, was published by Black Lawrence Press in 2018.

 Terminal Degree: MFA in Dance | Temple University

 Assistant Professor of Dance & Assistant MFA Program Director | email: email@example.com | 717.264.2672

 MFA Teaching Areas 2020-2021: Somatic Practice I & II